james-cole/manifold-lab/content/authors/rohan_bhome/_index.md

 ---
 authors:
-- sophie_martin
+- rohan_bhome

 # Display name
-title: Sophie Martin
+title: Rohan Bhome

 # Is this the primary user of the site?
 superuser: false